scalapb/ScalaPB/faq.md

 This tells `sbt-protoc` to extract protos from this jar (and all its dependencies, which includes Google's common protos), and make them available in the include path that is passed to protoc.

+If you are not using sbt (for example, spbc), then you need to make those files available on the file system.